How Often Should You Wash Your Hair?

 If you do exercise a lot, then this article reveals how you can protect your hair when working out.

-If you have fine waves and curls, you might find that by the end of the day, your hair feels oily and greasy.
+If you have fine waves, you might find that by the end of the day, your hair feels oily and greasy.
 Especially when you are applying styling products each day.
 This is because women with fine hair have more oil glands on their scalp.

 In this case daily washing may be your best option.
 Just make sure you use high quality shampoo and conditioning products free of harmful ingredients, such as the Merwave Cleanse Shampoo and Repair Conditioner.